This guide explains transactions that move funds from the merchant to the cardholder account:

 auth_id: 9999, backs it out, and posts 200.00 to the account, and then sends the

 - The 200.00 merchant credit is visible in the Authorized Transactions RDF as well as the Posted Transactions RDF.
 The timestamp for the merchant credit in the RDFs corresponds to the time when Galileo received the merchant credit transaction, but the actual post date, which is later, is visible in the CST and the Get All Transaction History endpoint response.

 When the network is Mastercard Banknet, a merchant credit is processed as an adjustment, so Galileo does not create an authorization entry that is backed out.
 There is no entry in the Authorized Transactions RDF for the merchant credit.

-  For examples see Merchant credit in Card Transaction Examples and for detailed examples see these scenarios in the Card Transaction Scenarios PDF:
+For examples see Merchant credit in Card Transaction Examples and for detailed examples see these scenarios:

 Card loads take place in one of two ways: over network rails and by other means.
 Loads over card rails (and their transaction codes) are:

 - Allpoint Cash Load (